aaw/cover/README.md

     git clone git@github.com:aaw/cover.git

 And type `make`.
-This produces three binaries:
+This produces four binaries:

    * `xc`: An exact set cover solver
    * `xcc`: A solver supporting color constraints
    * `mcc`: A solver supporting multiplicities and color constraints
+   * `dc`: A solver supporting color constraints.
+Functionally equivalent to `xcc` but implemented using "dancing cells" instead of dancing links.

 ## Input format

-The three solvers in this repo each support slightly different input formats, but all support the basic newline-delimited items-followed-by-options format described above.
+The four solvers in this repo each support slightly different input formats, but all support the basic newline-delimited items-followed-by-options format described above.